 Note: Deadlines are April 2 and October 1 of each year.

-Focus Area – The nonprofit’s mission must clearly address one of the Foundation’s focus areas.
-If needed, please call the IMA Foundation for clarification.
+The nonprofit’s primary mission must clearly address one of the Foundation’s focus areas.
+If one of the organization’s programs falls into one of the Foundation focus areas, but the organization’s primary mission does not, the organization will not qualify for a Foundation grant.
+If needed, please email the IMA Foundation for clarification.
 The focus areas are defined as:

 - Mentoring programs

 Goal: To support educational institutions so that our young people graduate with increased skills and knowledge, resulting in a higher-skilled workforce in the future.
 This will be done by supporting:

 - K-12 public education

 Goal: To improve the quality of life in our communities through the arts.
 This is done by supporting:

 - Cultural institutions